rmorain/bbc/notes.md

         - CI
             - How often the interval would contain the true population parameter if the experiment were conducted several times

+# Add a wandb description
+- Describe what the run is for.
+What makes it special?

+# Identify differences
+- Unbalanced dataset
+- compute reward
+    - Only use continuation, not prompt
+- Scores/whitening/normalization
+- Num epochs
+    - Train longer?
+- GPT-2 large
+    - Base model

+# Decrease memory utilization by 50%
+- Only using 20%

+# Why is perplexity 0?